Environmental Awareness

 Wolf Island is home to many plant and animal species including a family of wolves.
 The island ecosystem functions well until a log raft drifts near the shoreline.
 Curious wolf cubs climb onto the raft and are soon floating away from the small island.
 Frantic howls draw the adult wolves to the raft and, moments later, the wolves are all aboard the raft.
 With the departure of the wolves, the island’s natural balance has been disrupted.

 As the seasons pass, the wolves’ absence begins to be felt.
-An abundance of deer produce more fawns would otherwise be on the island so more grass and leaves are consumed.
+An abundance of deer produces more fawns would otherwise be on the island so more grass and leaves are consumed.
 With less vegetation available, the rabbit, fox, mouse and owl populations are each impacted in turn.
 Soon many animals experience hunger and suffering.
 A difficult winter causes hardship but produces an ice bridge from the mainland to the island and the emaciated wolves are able to return home to their territory.

 Detailed Teachers’ Guide including page-by-page commentary, topics for discussion and a glossary